 - Checks the sample's color and how clear it is

 - Places the sample under a microscope, counts the number of red and white blood cells, and looks for crystals (in the case of gout) or bacteria

-- Measures glucose, proteins, uric acid, and lactate dehydrogenase (LDH)
+- Measures glucose, protein, uric acid, and lactate dehydrogenase (LDH) levels

 - Cultures the fluid to see if any bacteria grow

 How to Prepare for the Test

 Normally, no special preparation is needed.
 Tell your provider if you are taking a blood thinner, such as aspirin, warfarin (Coumadin), or clopidogrel (Plavix).
 These medicines can affect test results or your ability to have this test.

 Most often, the provider will first inject numbing medicine into the skin with a small needle, which will sting.
 A larger needle is then used to draw out the synovial fluid.

 This test may also cause some discomfort if the tip of the needle touches bone.
 The procedure usually lasts less than 1 to 2 minutes.
 It may be longer if there is a large amount of fluid that needs to be removed.